For many students (and teachers), the idea of classroom rules feels oppressive, stifling and sometimes just downright unfair.

 Promoting consistent and value-based rules can help build a positive learning environment where all students have the opportunity to explore and succeed.
 In this post, you’ll find:

-- A list of 37 classroom rules to get you started on making your own
+- A list of 37 classroom rules to get you started on making your own (plus a downloadable list!)

 - Techniques to help you build rules that work for your classroom